Coder-CH1/Astrotalk/README.md

 ### Work in Progress

 Note that this project is still a work in progress, with the following features still to be implemented:
-- Completion of chat features.
-- Astrologers screens and the implementation between Astrologers and Users of the App.
 - Unit testing.
 - Sidebarviewcontroller contents screens.
 - Coordinator Design Pattern.